leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

 ### Run parameters/settings

 - **Aim:** Although the very stringent filtering (very low tranches) reduces the number of false positives, it starts to filter out a number of correctly called variants.
-Therefore we will use a more lenient filtering threshold of ... which can be further refined later once the variant calling is improved (the number of false negatives is reduced).
+Therefore we will use a more lenient filtering threshold range of 90.00-99.00 which can be further refined later once the variant calling is improved (the number of false negatives is reduced).
 We are still failing to call a number of variants (we have a large number of false negatives).
 Therefore we will first try to improve the variant calling by passing databases to the `--known-variants` flag in [gatk BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360036898312-BaseRecalibrator) (rule: gatk4_BaseRecalibrator).

   - [This document](https://gatkforums.broadinstitute.org/gatk/discussion/1247/what-should-i-use-as-known-variants-sites-for-running-tool-x) recommends passing dbSNP, Mills and 1000G indels to BaseRecalibrator (we are currently passing none of these databases to BaseRecalibrator), so pass them we will!
   - They also recommend passing dbSNP, Mills, hapmap and omni to VariantRecalibrator (currently only Mills and Hapmap are being passed), again, pass them we will!